manizvlabs/agentmitra/discovery/design/database-design.md

     created_at TIMESTAMP DEFAULT NOW()
 );

--- System health and performance
+-- System health and performance (NOT IMPLEMENTED)
+-- This table is defined in the design but not created in the database -- System metrics are typically tracked through application monitoring tools (Prometheus, Grafana, etc.)
 CREATE TABLE lic_schema.system_metrics (
     metric_id UUID PRIMARY KEY DEFAULT gen_random_uuid(),